taylorskalyo/markdown-journal/README.md

 # Planned features

-- [ ] Add a `taglist` command to generate a markdown formated list of entries, grouped by tag.
+- [ ] Add a `labels` command to generate a markdown formated list of entries, grouped by label.
-- [ ] Optionally pull tags from hugo/jekyll front matter.
+- [ ] Optionally pull label from hugo/jekyll front matter.
 - [ ] Better feature parity with ctags/universl-ctags/exuberant-ctags